RubinoD1/portfolio/README.md

 - Font-awesome
 - Bootstrap

-Font-awesome is used for the websites icons and Bootstrap primarily on the portfolio page for the responsive grid layouts.
-The contact page uses a copyright free background image taken from: [Picography](https://picography.co/).
+Font-awesome is used for the website's icons and Bootstrap primarily on the portfolio page for the responsive grid layouts.
+The contact page uses a copyright-free background image taken from [Picography](https://picography.co/).